-Few companies effectively market their website to its full potential generating new leads and sales.
+Few companies effectively market their online presence and take advantage of its full potential for generating new leads and sales.

 Every marketing director must ask themselves:

-The goal of a website is not just to bring new users, but to convert new visitors into leads & paying customers.
+The goal of a website is to convert new visitors into leads & paying customers.

-The following five questions may help inspire ideas on what can be improved to convert visitors into buying customers; thus improving the company's return on investment for its website marketing dollars:
+The following five questions may help inspire ideas on how to improve a site's conversion of visitors into paying customers; thus improving the company's return on investment for its website marketing dollars:

 1. Are visitors 'Called to Action'?

-A very simple, yet IMPORTANT and often overlooked technique in sales and marketing is to call users to action (CTA) with every possible opportunity.
-This means making sure a website asks the prospect to buy at every reasonable opportunity.
+A very simple, yet IMPORTANT and often overlooked marketing technique is the Call to Action (CTA).
+All marketing collateral should ask the prospect to buy at every reasonable opportunity.

 More often than not, prospects are ready to buy but cannot easily complete the purchase, or find a way to say I'm ready to buy now; thus get frustrated and go else where.

-Everywhere a product or service is mentioned, a BUY button, or REQUEST MORE INFORMATION, 'call to action' must be clearly visible instructing the user to TAKE ACTION.
+Everywhere a product or service is mentioned, a BUY button, or REQUEST MORE INFORMATION, a 'call to action' must be visible, and clearly instruct the user to TAKE ACTION.

 2. Are "follow-up" techniques in place for future email or remarketing contact?